hunterdyar/photography-notes/Purchasing/What Camera Should I Buy.md

 Micro 4/3 cameras, an even smaller image sensor than "crop" are also pretty good cameras, although not as many are being made these days.

-## Get an Interchangable Lens System
+## Get an Interchangeable Lens System
 Lenses are the best point of upgrade for your camera.
 A quality lens will last a lifetime, and stay with you through generations of camera body upgrades.

 > An amazing lens on a cheap camera body is an amazing camera.
 A bad lens on an amazing camera body is a bad camera.